bitwarden/help/_articles/security/what-encryption-is-used.md

 {% callout success %}
 We encourage you to visit our [Interactive Cryptography Page](https://bitwarden.com/help/crypto.html){:target="\_blank"} to see for yourself how Bitwarden encrypts your data.

+If you'd like to learn more about how these encryption keys are used to protect your Vault, you can also check out our [Security Whitepaper](https://bitwarden.com/images/resources/security-white-paper-download.pdf).
 {% endcallout %}

 ## AES-CBC